 Eggerichs has decided he is God’s chosen prophet, and “Love and Respect” is the secret biblical marriage code entrusted to him.
 He defends his elite status and power by claiming to possess the absolute truth of Scripture – using grooming tactics to ensure those under him are entirely too scared to question his teachings or authority.

 As such, it is important to be clear.
-Emerson Eggerichs is a spiritual abuser.
+Based on Gail’s accusations and my detailed analysis of his written works, it is my conclusion Emerson Eggerichs’ words and actions qualify as spiritual abuse.
 Both his treatment of Gail above and the rhetoric described in my previous posts are antithetical to the Gospel freedom Paul describes in passages like Romans 8 or Galatians 3.
 There is none of the humility required of a follower of Christ, as described in Ephesians 4 or Philippians 2.
 Instead, Eggerichs behaves as the Gentile overlords of Matthew 20:25, terrorizing those under him in order to establish his own power.
 It is notable, then, that the followers of Jesus are admonished:

 [W]hoever wishes to be great among you must be your servant, and whoever wishes to be first among you must be your slave; just as the Son of Man came not to be served but to serve, and to give his life a ransom for many.
 (Matt 20:26-28)